Murders of Nicola Hughes and Fiona Bone

-The incident was the first in the United Kingdom in which two female police officers were killed on duty.
-Greater Manchester's chief constable Peter Fahy called the attack "cold-blooded murder" and then British prime minister David Cameron described it as a "despicable act...of pure evil".
+The incident was the first in England in which two female police officers were killed on duty.
+Greater Manchester's chief constable Peter Fahy called the attack "cold-blooded murder" and Prime Minister David Cameron described it as a "despicable act...of pure evil".

 On 12 February 2013, Cregan changed his plea to guilty in relation to the murder of the two police officers.
 Three months later he admitted to carrying out two separate murders in 2012, which were linked to a gangland feud in Manchester.
 Cregan was sentenced to a whole life tariff at Preston Crown Court on 13 June 2013.

+In December 2024, Hughes and Bone were posthumously awarded the Elizabeth Emblem.

 Incident

-Fiona Bone, 32, and Nicola Hughes, 23, were on routine patrol on 18 September 2012 when they were sent to Abbey Gardens in the village of Mottram in Longdendale in Greater Manchester, at about 11 am, following a report of a burglary.
-This was the result of a 999 emergency telephone call from a member of the public, which was later found to be the work of Dale Cregan, who had led the officers into a trap.
+Fiona Bone, 32, and Nicola Hughes, 23, were on routine patrol on 18 September 2012 when they were sent to Abbey Gardens in Hattersley, Tameside in Greater Manchester, at about 11 am, following a report of a burglary.
+This was the result of a 999 emergency telephone call from a member of the public, which was later found to be made by Cregan, who had led the officers into a trap.
 After arriving at the house where the burglary had been reported the officers came under attack, with 32 gunshots being fired from a Glock pistol within 31 seconds, and one M75 hand grenade being used.
-One officer died at the scene while the other was badly wounded and died later in hospital.
+Fiona Bone died at the scene while Nicola Hughes was badly wounded and died later in hospital.

 Suspect

-Dale Cregan was born at Tameside General Hospital on 6 June 1983 to Paul Cregan, a tool setter from Manchester, and Anita Marie Cregan.
+Dale Cregan was born at Tameside General Hospital on 6 June 1983 to Anita Marie Cregan, and Paul Cregan, a tool setter from Manchester.
 He is one of three siblings.
-Cregan's older brother Dean was born two years earlier and a younger sister followed, before his father left the family and eventually married a former policewoman with Greater Manchester Police (GMP).
+Cregan's older brother Dean was born two years earlier and a younger sister followed, before his father left the family and eventually married a former policewoman with Greater Manchester Police.

-Cregan attended the now-defunct Littlemoss High School in Droylsden, Greater Manchester, where he began dealing cannabis and reportedly developed a 'bad fetish' for knives.
+Cregan attended the now-defunct Littlemoss High School in Droylsden, Greater Manchester, where he began dealing cannabis and reportedly developed a "bad fetish" for knives.
 He spent eighteen months living with his sister in Tenerife.
 Upon his return, Cregan began collecting firearms until he possessed around ten weapons, including machine guns.
-By the age of 22, Cregan had begun dealing cocaine, claiming £20,000 a week in profits but always giving his official job as a 'plasterer'.
+By the age of 22, Cregan had begun dealing cocaine, claiming £20,000 a week in profits but always giving his official job as a "plasterer".

-Cregan is known as 'One Eye' due to his missing left eye, which is believed to have been carved out with a knife under circumstances unknown; he has told friends it was the result of a brawl in Thailand.
+Cregan is known as "One Eye" due to his missing left eye, which is believed to have been carved out with a knife under circumstances unknown; he has told friends it was the result of a brawl in Thailand.
 During his 17-week trial, Cregan had to take out his false eye as he left and returned from court to ensure officers could check he was not hiding anything in the empty socket.